MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-versions.md

 Windows Server is the platform for building an infrastructure of connected applications, networks, and web services, from the workgroup to the data center.

-Use the links below to view content for the different versions of Windows Server.
+Use the links below to view technical content for the different versions of Windows Server.

+> [!IMPORTANT]
+> Do you have Windows running on your PC?
+Windows 10, Windows 8 or 8.1?
+Windows 7?
+Do you have a problem?
+Go to [Microsoft Support](https://support.microsoft.com) - just type your problem into the search bar.
+They have information about Windows, Office, Skype, you name it.

+> The information below is *only* about Windows **Server**.

 ## Windows Server 2016